Bray Wilkins: Salem Witch Trials

-On May 10, a warrant for Willard's arrest was ratified.
+On May 10, a warrant for Willard's arrest was issued.
 Willard fled to Nashaway, where he was discovered following the issue of a second warrant for his arrest.
 Willard was put on trial on May 18, during which Bray Wilkins testified of the very painful condition he suffered after the meal with Willard in Dorchester, saying "[Willard] lookt after such a sort upon me as I never before discerned in any."
 Thomas Wilkins was mortified at the proceedings against his son-in-law, and refused to take part in the trial, however, Bray's other son Benjamin testified that Mercy Lewis had recounted a vision of Willard's "apparition" afflicting the patriarch's stomach, and two of Bray's daughters and several others gave second-hand testimony that John Willard had beaten his wife Margaret and then exhibited odd behavior which frightened her into running to a relative's house for safety.
 During his examination, Willard denied these allegations with the rest, and desired that his wife would be called to testify on his behalf, but this does not appear to have been done.
 Indeed, no such frenzy is known to have occurred at any point, Margaret and John shared three children and lived a modest life.
 Regardless, the testimony of the Wilkins family was damning, and Willard was found guilty and hanged for witchcraft that August.

 Death

 Bray Wilkins died in January 1702, at age 92.
-His burial place is not known, though legend places in on the original foundations of Danvers/Middleton that he and Gengell built, today known as "Will's Hill", also where he died.
+His burial place is not known, though legend places it on the original foundations of Danvers/Middleton that he and Gengell built, today known as "Will's Hill", also where he died.